yongrenjie/penguins/doc/quickstart.rst

    import penguins as pg
    hsqc = pg.read("/opt/topspin4.0.8/examdata/exam2d_HC", 3, 1)

 :func:`~penguins.read` takes three parameters: the path to the *spectrum folder*, the expno, and the procno.
-(If you are not familiar with TopSpin's directory layout yet, see :ref:`topspin`.)
+(If you are not familiar with TopSpin's directory layout yet, see :doc:`topspin`.)

 This returns one of several possible Dataset objects, depending on the dimensionality of the spectrum selected.
 Note that there is no support for 3D or higher spectra.